bluesky-social/bsky-docs/docs/tutorials/custom-feeds.md

 # Custom feeds

-*Custom feeds*, aka "feedgens", are algorithmic feed-generators.
-This document will explain how to interact with a custom feed in the network.
+Custom feeds are algorithmic feed generators.
+To users, this is their timeline.
+This tutorial will explain how to interact with a feed generator in the network.

 :::tip
 Anybody can create custom feed.
 See the [Custom Feeds Starter Template](/docs/starter-templates/custom-feeds) to get started.
 :::

-## Getting a feedgen's description
+## Getting a feed generator's description

 <Tabs groupId="sdk">
   <TabItem value="ts" label="Typescript">